Jaingarveet/Agentic_Research_Team/README.md

+**Future Directions:**
-**Future Works:** Personalize the final report creation agent to retrieve an in memory store object to get across-conversational context of the user which and agent could submit as a conclusion to the store, might need to create a rate_limit backend server as well and many more things if taken to production.
+- Personalize the final report creation agent to retrieve an in memory store object to get across-conversational context of the user which an agent could submit as a conclusion to the store
-Another dynamic thing that could be added is that we let a user upload a pdf of a research paper as well (by building a RAG toolnode for that) or some sources links that allows to get a broader context rather than conducting interviews (though it also uses web_search anyways which can be also extended using wikipedia api parallely).
-Or we could just let the RAG be uploaded as a part of the running memory using langgraph store instead?
+- Let user upload a pdf of a research paper as well (by building a RAG toolnode for that) or some sources links that allows to get a broader context rather than conducting interviews (though it also uses web_search anyways which can be also extended using wikipedia api parallely).
-Might need to check for compounding increase in state_history if we let this much context in.
+- Or we could just let the RAG be uploaded as a part of the running memory using langgraph store instead?
+(Might need to check for compounding increase in state_history if we let this much context in.)
-Personalities to expert,
+- Personalities to expert (or different model APIs, I only experimented with gpt-nano-5 due to cost issues.)
-fixed expert without analyst creator that converses according to domain requirement?
+- Fixed expert without analyst creator that converses according to domain requirement